 💡 Pro Tip: Each variable must have fewer than 10 unique categories for optimal analysis.
 For continuous variables, consider creating meaningful groups (like age ranges) with our Histogram Calculator before analysis.

-Perfect for analyzing relationships like gender × voting preferences, education level × employment status, or treatment × outcome.
-Try our sample dataset to see how age groups relate to communication preferences, or upload your own data to uncover hidden associations.
+Perfect for analyzing relationships like gender × voting preferences, education level × employment status, or treatment × outcome. to see how age groups relate to communication preferences, or upload your own data to uncover hidden associations.

 Need a quick calculation?
 Enter your numbers below: